tangentsoft/pidp8i/doc/uwfocal-manual.md

 Note that UWF runs with the interrupt system *ON* which allows program execution to overlap certain I/O operations.
-The result is faster run times, a 'Live' keyboard and the possibility of adding 'background' tasks which can be controlled by the program or 'high-level' interrupts in which an external event causes the execution of a specific group of statements within the program.
+The result is faster run times, a 'live' keyboard and the possibility of adding 'background' tasks which can be controlled by the program or 'high-level' interrupts in which an external event causes the execution of a specific group of statements within the program.